hanwen-yang/circleci-artifacts-retriever/README.md

 # Circleci Artifacts Retriever
-A shell script to retrieve CircleCI artifacts by build number
+A shell script to retrieve CircleCI artifacts by build number while retaining the artifacts folder structure.

 ## How to use
 Open getReports.sh and fill in details for the below arguments: